BlueRiverTech/quanser-openai-driver/README.md

 # quanser-openai-driver
-has an openai gym wrapper for the quanser qube and quanser aero
+Has an openai gym wrapper for the quanser qube and quanser aero

+The `hil_sdk_linux_x86_64` directory contains the installation files for the HIL SDK (Copyright (C) Quanser Inc.)
+The `qube` directory contains a Python and OpenAI Gym wrapper around the HIL SDK